rei/rei-cedar-docs/docs/components/input/README.md

       "type": "do",
       "image": "input/Input__Sizes_Do__4-3.png",
       "ratio": "4-3",
-      "alt": "Image showing two equally sized input fields as a part of a form", "caption": "use consistent sizes for components on a single form."
+      "alt": "Two equally sized input fields as a part of a form.", "caption": "use consistent sizes for components on a single form."
     },
     {
       "type": "dont",
       "image": "input/Input__Sizes_Dont__4-3.png",
       "ratio": "4-3",
-      "alt": "Image showing missized input and button elements in a form", "caption": "mix sizes for components on a single form."
+      "alt": "Unequally-sized input and button elements in a form.", "caption": "mix sizes for components on a single form."
     }
   ],